 Clients establish persistent, bidirectional WebSocket connections with the deepstream server using lightweight SDKs that are available for Browsers/Node and Java/Android and soon/partially as well for iOS(ObjC/Swift), Python, .NET and C/C++.

-The server itself is configurable and uses permission files to validate incoming messages, but doesn’t hold any logic other than that.
+The server itself is configurable and uses permission files to validate incoming messages, but doesn’t hold any custom logic other than that.
 All logic is provided by “clients” which can be backend processes as well as end-users. deepstream provides numerous features such as listening and active subscriptions to hook into what users request and provide/transform data accordingly as well as integrate and retrieve data from third party components or APIs.
 This makes deepstream useful as both a realtime server for mobile/browser and desktop clients as well as a backbone for microservice architectures.

 What is it for?